Textile collection: the Gideon tapestries

 Furnishing a home

 By the mid-1590s, when Hardwick was taking shape, Bess had already furnished her great house at Chatsworth but could only bring a small proportion of the contents with her when she moved back to Hardwick.
 So, in the winter of 1592/3 Bess went on a shopping spree while in London.
-Amongst her purchases were the Gideon set of tapestries bought from the estate of Sir Christopher Hatton for the huge sum of £326 15s 9d (that's about £56,000 in today's money).
+Amongst her purchases were the Gideon set of tapestries bought from the estate of Sir Christopher Hatton for the huge sum of £326 15s 9d (the equivalent of £128,000 in today’s money).
 Bess negotiated a £5 reduction in the prices because she had to change the Hatton coat of arms to her own.

 The set comprises of 13 tapestries which line the Hall’s Long Gallery and portray the biblical story of Gideon.